-The single layer model has proven reasonably successful in modelling other stars e.g. the Sun, Albireo B and Deneb, with regard to both amplitude and line profile shape when known complicating factors (Albireo B's decreation disc and Deneb's outflows) are allowed for.
+The single layer model has proven reasonably successful in modelling other stars e.g. the Sun1 and Albireo B^2 , with regard to both amplitude and line profile shape when known complicating factors (Albireo B's decreation disc) are allowed for.
 However for Vega, whilst line amplitudes are well reproduced the shape of the line profiles are not well reproduced.
-It is not obvious what process could yield such line shapes but failure of the uniformity of emission or the assumption of a single layer are the obvious candidates.
+It is not obvious what process could yield such line shapes but failure of the assumption that the photosphere is a uniformity emitting oblate spheroid is a prime candidate.
+The possibility that the photosphere is not a single layer but has two broadly distinct layers is another possibility and there may well be others.
+I intend to investigate further in the future to see if the discrepancy can be accounted for,